Improving traffic flow and traffic congestion

 We want a common-sense approach to traffic management, which has got worse and worse in recent years.

-We would like to see the Magic Roundabout remodelled, the Cheddar Recycling Centre relocated to a nearby location, a potential one-way system in Axbridge and an average speed camera on the Axbridge bypass.
+We would like to see the Magic Roundabout remodelled, the Cheddar Recycling Centre relocated to a nearby location and an average speed camera on the Axbridge bypass.

 It has also long been our ambition to secure a footpath along Cross Lane.